hackur/graphcool-examples/cli-demo/README.md

 - add a new subscription function (including a complementary root token), that creates a new like whenever a user creates a new posts.
 You can check the final `graphcool.yml` file to see which changes need to be done.

-- deploy the changes:
+- deploy the changes

 ```sh
 graphcool deploy
 ```

-- hook into the function logs:
+- hook into the function logs

 ```sh
 graphcool logs -f like --tail
 ```

-- test the new function by creating a new post:
+- test the new function by creating a new post

 ```sh
 graphcool playground